Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

-This default can be completely overridden by specifying a specific orderBy consisting of one, two or three comma-separated list of properties (with optional ASCending or DESCending), for example, specifying \u201CorderBy=name DESC\u201D would return a mixed folder/file list.
+This default can be completely overridden by specifying a specific orderBy consisting of one, two or three comma-separated list of properties (with optional ASCending or DESCending), for example, specifying “CorderBy=name DESC“D would return a mixed folder/file list.

 The following properties can be used to order the results:
 * isFolder